-An iconic location, stunning river view and adventurous global menu make this classy destination perfect for special occasions.
+Expect an iconic location, stunning river views and an adventurous global menu

 OXO Tower Restaurant offers guests the opportunity to savour some of the best seasonal British produce on offer.
 Start with warm Dorset crab on toast or scotch beef fillet tartare before tucking into poached Dover sole with seasonal baby vegetables or venison wellington with buttered kale and a green peppercorn sauce.
 For dessert, try the popular OXO chocolate plate or an English honey mousse with Kent pears and thyme ice cream.